jdepool/BOXI-GESTION-3/replit.md

 # Overview

 BoxiSleep is a sales management system for a sleep products company, designed to streamline sales operations from data ingestion to analytics.
 It enables users to upload sales data, manage sales records with advanced filtering and export functionalities, track financial payments, and provides real-time analytics on sales performance, delivery status, and channel-specific metrics to empower informed business decisions.
+The system now supports multiple product lines including Boxi and Mompox products with separate workflow tracking through distinct sales channels (Shopify for Boxi, ShopMom for Mompox).

 # User Preferences